accountability-guides/accountability-guides.github.io/index.md

 layout: page
 ---

-If your work involves managing or processing data about people, use the guides on this site to develop a plan for holding yourself accountable to the [neveragain.tech pledge](http://neveragain.tech).
+If your work involves managing or processing data about people, use these guides to develop a plan for holding yourself accountable to the [neveragain.tech pledge](http://neveragain.tech).

 There are two kinds of guides on this site: